home-assistant/home-assistant.io/source/_integrations/roku.markdown

 ## Remote

 The `remote` platform allows you to send keypress commands to your device.
-Remote entities are automatically registered during integration startup.
+Remote entities are automatically registered during integration setup.

 ## Services